 Did you know that Morocco has ancient Roman ruins?
 We didn’t either.
 But just 30 minutes north of Meknes, near the religious city of Moulay Idriss, sits the well-preserved archaeological site of Volubilis.
-These well-preserved ruins seem almost out of place as they are seemingly in the middle of nowhere and surrounded by lush farm land.
+These well-preserved ruins seem almost out of place.
+They are seemingly in the middle of nowhere and surrounded by lush farmland.
 You must see them for yourself!

 Declared a UNESCO World Heritage Site in 1997, the Roman city of Volubilis likely had around 20,000 inhabitants at its peak in the 2nd century.
-Today it contains one of the finest Roman basilicas in Africa and is well know for it’s vibrantly colored floor mosaics.
+Today, it contains one of the finest Roman basilicas in Africa.
+It is also well known for its vibrantly colored floor mosaics.

 Volubilis can easily be reached as a day trip from either Fes or Meknes.
 And while most tourists arrive as part of an organized tour, it is actually quite simple to get there on your own via train and shared taxis (called “grand taxis”).
-This provides you the flexibility to see Volubilis at your own pace and to combine it with a visit to nearby Moulay Idriss which is one of the holiest cities in all of Morocco!
+This provides you the flexibility to see Volubilis at your own pace.
+You can combine it with a visit to nearby Moulay Idriss – one of the holiest cities in all of Morocco!

 How to get to Volubilis from Fes

 If you are beginning your trip from Fes, the first step of your journey is to get to the ancient city of Meknes.
 The easiest way to do this is to catch the train.
 A “petite taxi” from the old medina of Fes to the train station should cost about 15-20 Dhs (~$1.50 – 2.00 USD).

 Trains in Morocco are both comfortable and punctual.
 You can purchase tickets at the ticket counter or from the self-service kiosks, which have menus in Arabic and French and are surprisingly easy to use.
 An employee is usually standing nearby to help.